 - The thermometer should read 212 degrees

-You may find that your digital meat thermometer does not give exactly the proper temperature in one or both of these tests.
+You may find that your meat thermometer does not give exactly the proper temperature in one or both of these tests.

 If that is the case, locate the reset button found on most models and operate it per the manufacturer's instructions.
 Then, retest the probe and ensure that you are within two degrees of the expected reading.